wadmiraal/Colibri/README.md

 Colibri is SEO-friendly.
 The default .htaccess file provides URL rewriting instructions for Apache servers to remove the `index.php` from the request (`controller/method/param1` instead of `index.php/controller/method/param1`).

 All class names and methods are made *URI-friendly* by replacing underscores with hyphens and lowercasing all segments (except the language parameter - see above).

-### AJAX ?

-A view can also be rendered as JSON.
-By calling `$view->json()`, the template engine will skip the template parsing and directly output all variables as a JSON string.
-This is super-easy and very usefull for AJAX heavy applications.

 #### Configuration